vanilla/docs/content/developer/backend/server-nginx.md

 - /developers/backend/apache
 ---

+Vanilla includes excellent support for nginx.
+In fact, it's our server of choice for our cloud service.

+When configuring nginx, it's an excellent idea to save a backup copy of every file you intend to edit before you do it, so you can keep track of all changes you've made in case you need to revert some of them.

 ## Configuration Notes

 The most important consideration to getting Vanilla running on nginx is to make sure the rewrite rules are correct.
 Below is one suggested configuration which locks down the server to only respond to requests via `index.php`, which we strongly recommend if Vanilla is the only application running.